-This school year, Monaview began a Personalized Learning Initiative.
+During the 2015-2016 school year, Monaview began a Personalized Learning Initiative.
 Each student in Kindergarten through 2nd grade received an iPad and each 3rd through 5th grade student received a laptop.
-The roll out of devices began on August 24th with the kindergarten students.
-Each week a new grade level received their devices.
-All devices were in the hands of students by October 5th.
 Students use their devices during the school day for various projects.
-Teachers had training on incorporating devices in daily lessons and to enrich curriculum and instruction.
+Teachers continue training in incorporating devices in daily lessons and to enrich curriculum and instruction.